Judge asks what more Djokovic could have done for a visa

+2 of15 Camera crews surround a van as it leaves an immigration detention hotel where Serbian Novak Djokovic is confined in Melbourne, Australia, Monday, Jan.
+10, 2022.
+The van was thought to be carrying Djokovic to a disclosed location, as the judge in his court hearing has ordered Djokovic released from the hotel.
+Mark Baker/AP Show More Show Less 3 of15

-2 of11 Serbia's Novak Djokovic, left, stands with Australian Open tournament director Craig Tiley during the trophy presentation at the Australian Open tennis championships in Melbourne, Australia, Sunday, Feb 21, 2021.
+4 of15 Serbia's Novak Djokovic, left, stands with Australian Open tournament director Craig Tiley during the trophy presentation at the Australian Open tennis championships in Melbourne, Australia, Sunday, Feb 21, 2021.
 The No. 1-ranked Djokovic was denied entry at the Melbourne airport late Wednesday, Jan 5, 2022, after border officials canceled his visa for failing to meet its entry requirement that all non-citizens be fully vaccinated for COVID-19.
-Andrew Brownbill/AP Show More Show Less 3 of11
+Andrew Brownbill/AP Show More Show Less

-4 of11 A protester holds a banner outside the Park Hotel, used as an immigration detention hotel where the world No. 1 -ranked tennis player Djokovic is detained in Melbourne, Australia, Sunday, Jan.
+5 of15 A protester holds a banner outside the Park Hotel, used as an immigration detention hotel where the world No. 1 -ranked tennis player Djokovic is detained in Melbourne, Australia, Sunday, Jan.
 9, 2022.
 He has been confined to the detention hotel in Melbourne pending a court hearing on Monday, a week before the start of the Australian Open.
-Hamish Blair/AP Show More Show Less
+Hamish Blair/AP Show More Show Less 6 of15

+7 of15 A supporter of Serbian Novak Djokovic holds placards outside an immigration detention hotel where Djokovic is confined in Melbourne, Australia, Monday, Jan.
+10, 2022.
+After five nights in hotel detention Novak Djokovic will get his day in court on Monday in a controversial immigration case that has polarized opinions in the tennis world and elicited heartfelt support for the star back home in his native Serbia.
+Mark Baker/AP Show More Show Less

-5 of11 Serbian priests hold a service for Novak Djokovic and his supporters outside the Park Hotel, used as an immigration detention hotel where Djokovic is confined in Melbourne, Australia, Sunday, Jan.
+10 of15 Serbian priests hold a service for Novak Djokovic and his supporters outside the Park Hotel, used as an immigration detention hotel where Djokovic is confined in Melbourne, Australia, Sunday, Jan.
 9, 2022.
 After four nights in hotel detention Novak Djokovic will get his day in court on Monday in a controversial immigration case that has polarized opinions in the tennis world and elicited heartfelt support for the star back home in his native Serbia.
-Mark Baker/AP Show More Show Less 6 of11
+Mark Baker/AP Show More Show Less

-7 of11 Serbian priests and supporters of Novak Djokovic hold a service outside the Park Hotel, used as an immigration detention hotel where Djokovic is confined in Melbourne, Australia, Sunday, Jan.
+11 of15 Serbian priests and supporters of Novak Djokovic hold a service outside the Park Hotel, used as an immigration detention hotel where Djokovic is confined in Melbourne, Australia, Sunday, Jan.
 9, 2022.
 After four nights in hotel detention Novak Djokovic will get his day in court on Monday in a controversial immigration case that has polarized opinions in the tennis world and elicited heartfelt support for the star back home in his native Serbia.
-Mark Baker/AP Show More Show Less
+Mark Baker/AP Show More Show Less 12 of15

-8 of11 A young girl embraces her mother as Serbian priests hold a service for Novak Djokovic and his supporters outside the Park Hotel, used as an immigration detention hotel where Djokovic is confined in Melbourne, Australia, Sunday, Jan.
+13 of15 A young girl embraces her mother as Serbian priests hold a service for Novak Djokovic and his supporters outside the Park Hotel, used as an immigration detention hotel where Djokovic is confined in Melbourne, Australia, Sunday, Jan.
 9, 2022.
 After four nights in hotel detention Novak Djokovic will get his day in court on Monday in a controversial immigration case that has polarized opinions in the tennis world and elicited heartfelt support for the star back home in his native Serbia.
-Mark Baker/AP Show More Show Less 9 of11
+Mark Baker/AP Show More Show Less

 MELBOURNE, Australia (AP) — An Australian judge who will decide whether top-ranked tennis star Novak Djokovic plays in the Australian Open questioned on Monday what more the Serbian could have done to meet Australia's coronavirus entry requirements.